oliverl-21/ansible-role-cisco-api/README.md

 ## Current Tasks

-- get software version and OS-Type of a device and query Cisco OpenVuln API for known vulnerabilities.
+- get software version and OS-Type of a device
+- Query Cisco OpenVuln API for known vulnerabilities.
-- Parse json response and append to a report based Jinja2 template.
+- Parse json response and append to a report based on a Jinja2 template.

 ## ToDo